-The gain of the panel microphone preamp can be adjusted via the recessed trim pot located on the back panel.
-Turn the pot clockwise to increase gain and counter-clockwise to decrease gain.
-The limits are ± 20 dB from nominal.
+The gain of the panel microphone preamp output to the matrix can be adjusted via the recessed trim pot located on the back panel.
+Turn the pot clockwThe trim pot provides 40dB of adjustment range with a +16dBu maximum output limit.
+The default factory default setting for this adjustment is +8dBu.